Study cites major accuracy flaws in predominant liquid biopsy platforms offered by competitors

-Coupled with the recent incorporation of Heat Resolution Melt (HRM) technology, Precipio’s liquid biopsy test kits are the only ones available in the market that not only rule out samples that are negative for the mutations of interest up front, but also allow downstream mutation detection by real-time PCR without the uncertainty of accuracy associated with next generation sequencing (NGS).
+Coupled with the recent incorporation of Heat Resolution Melt (HRM) technology, Precipio’s liquid biopsy test reagents are the only ones available in the market that not only rule out samples that are negative for the mutations of interest up front, but also allow downstream mutation detection by real-time PCR without the uncertainty of accuracy associated with next generation sequencing (NGS).

 Future ICP Product Developments will include NGS

 Despite the challenges of NGS described above, part of Precipio’s 2018 development plans include the adaptation of ICP to NGS platforms.
 However, we plan to address those challenges by developing our own bioinformatics pipeline and DNA libraries, and making those accessible to all ICP platform users who chose to implement it on NGS.

 These pre-developed libraries will eliminate the variability inherent in each laboratory setting up their own NGS libraries.
 A subsequent benefit of this shared pipeline will be the increased robustness and precision resulting from a large number of users generating data to continuously refine the library.